bklugman/appointment-manager/README.md

 To run the application:

 run `$: docker-compose up` in the appointment-manager directory
-  - this will start the application and all of its dependencies for you
+  - this will start the application and all of its dependencies
-  - Note: there may be some error logs on the first run, but the app will restart itself and resolve the issue
+  - Note: there may be some error logs on the first run, but docker-compose will restart the app and resolve the issue
     - this happens because the application can start before the database is accepting connections

 When you see the following logs, the application has finished launching: